 When I was a backpacker travelling the east coast of Australia, due to time and budget constraints, I spent a grand total of a day at the Great Barrier Reef.
 Considering the reef stretches for over 2000 kilometres, is home to tens of thousands species of fish, coral and marine life, and recognised as one of the world’s natural wonders, it makes me feel a little silly to think about the 1 day I granted it. (*Insert blushing emoji!*)

 Luckily for me, the fact that I now live in Australia and work as a travel blogger, gave me the chance to rectify that situation.
-Round The World Experts got in touch about sending me on a blog trip to the Great Barrier Reef and they had some awesome suggestions to make sure I would see the best of it this time around.
+Round The World Experts got in touch about sending me on a blog trip to the Great Barrier Reef and they had some awesome suggestions to make sure I would see the best of it second time around.

 Did you know you can spend the night on the Great Barrier Reef?
 Nope?
 Me neither.
 When I first heard of Reef Sleep I assumed it was either an overnight boat trip or perhaps a hammock they were going to hang over the corals for me.
 It turns out it was neither.

 Reef Sleep is an experience run by Cruise Whitsundays at their Reef World pontoon over Hardy Reef.
 Reef World is a hub of water-based activities with facilities that include an underwater observatory and rides on a semi-submersible.
 Each night it also turns into a hotel of sorts, as 9 lucky guests are invited to stay the night in swags that are laid out on the top deck.